idejie/PyTorch-Hydra-Template/README.md

 2. **Open Tensorboard server**

-    Type `tensorboard --logdir outputs/train/` at the project root, then server will open at `http://localhost:6006`
+    Type `tensorboard --logdir tensorboad` at the project root, then server will open at `http://localhost:6006`

 By default, values of loss and metrics specified in config file, input images, and histogram of model parameters will be logged.
 If you need more visualizations, use `add_scalar('tag', data)`, `add_image('tag', image)`, etc in the `trainer._train_epoch` method.